joostschriek/flux-template/README.md

   - virtualservice-patch.yaml
 ```

 Now we only need to commit & push it, and see fluxcd do it's magic.
-We should soon be able to login with our new custom xip.io url.
+We should soon be able to access bookinfo with our new custom xip.io url.
 You'll want to repeat this for the windows-team as well.

 ## **Bookinfo**